Fiedler Deutsch LLP headshot

 Speak to an Attorney Today

 Determining how negligence laws apply to your case and proving another party was negligent in causing your harm can be challenging.
-To discuss your situation with a trusted Westchester County personal injury attorney in a free consultation, call (914) 993-0393 or message us online today.
+To discuss your situation with a trusted Westchester County personal injury attorney or White Plains personal injury lawyer in a free consultation, call (914) 993-0393 or message us online today.